tsileo/ts4/README.md

 A blob store backed by S3 and indexed by SimpleDB accessible via a simple HTTP API.

-Backup a stream of JSON message as blob and allow replay in chronological order.
+Backup a stream of blobs and retrieve it in chronological order.

 ## API